 Going to the dentist will be a big help in maintaining proper health during your pregnancy.
 If you don’t have dental insurance or a discount plan, you can sign up for a discount plan quickly and receive coverage on any procedure immediately.
 These plans are available for less than $20.00 per month and will allow you to see helpful, quality dentists for help.

-Going to the dentist is not usually at the top of a new expecting mom’s to do list.
+Going to the dentist isn’t usually at the top of a new expecting mom’s to do list.
 However, maintaining proper oral health will be one more element to ensuring your baby’s proper growth and development.
 Going to the dentist will also minimize potential complications from preterm birth, and allow you a less hectic time after your baby is born.
 If you’re not already pregnant, try to make an appointment with the dentist before you are so that you can address any existing issues without fear of complications.

 For more oral health information visit: www.1dental.com